harshit7271/LogisticReg-KNN-NaiveBayes-implimentations-TITANIC-dataset/README.md

 # 🚢 Titanic Survival Prediction - Performance Evaluation with ML

-This project implements **Logistic Regression, K-Nearest Neighbors (KNN),Naive Bayes, Decision Trees and SVM** algorithms to predict passenger survival on the Titanic dataset.
+This project implements **Logistic Regression, K-Nearest Neighbors (KNN),Naive Bayes, Decision Trees, SVM and cross validation** algorithms to predict passenger survival on the Titanic dataset.
 The dataset is sourced from the **Seaborn library** (`sns.load_dataset('titanic')`).

 The main objective is to **compare the performance of multiple classifiers** on the same dataset and evaluate them using accuracy, precision, recall, F1-score, and confusion matrices.